zendeskgarden/react-components/src/utils/tooltips/TooltipProvider/Readme.md

 tooltipManager.hide(tooltipId)
 ```

-If you just want to hide all the tooltips, you can call the method without any
+If you just want to hide all visible tooltips, you can call the method without any
-parameters:
+arguments:

 ```javascript
 tooltipManager.hide()